 SCCHA's development activities will expand in FY2025.
 Development and financing efforts continue at Alvarado Park Senior Housing (89 units) and Bellarmino Place Family Housing (115 units).
 The first phase of the East Santa Clara site (ESC), Hawthorn, will be using MTW funds for planning and pre-development work in FY2025 in addition to starting construction.
-Subsequent ESC phases will be using MTW funds for planning and pre-development work as well.
+Subsequent (ESC) phases, including Sage and Trillium, will be using MTW funds for planning and pre-development work as well.
 The site at Autumn/Montgomery will use MTW funds in FY2025 for predevelopment and due diligence activities.
 Buena Vista and Willows will use MTW funds for planning and pre-development as they prepare for funding applications to leverage outside resources.
-As part of the North First Street project (formerly SureStay), located at 1488 N. 1st St, San Jose, SCCHA plans to spend up to \$5M to continue predevelopment activities.
+As part of the North First Street project (formerly SureStay), located at 1488 N. 1st St, San Jose, and a number of adjacent properties SCCHA plans to spend up to \$5M to continue predevelopment activities.

-There are no planned non-significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any non-significant changes or modifications to this activity and its authorizations.

-There are no planned changes to the activity's metrics, baselines, nor benchmarks.
+There are no planned changes to the activity's metrics, baselines, or benchmarks.

-There are no planned significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any significant changes or modifications to this activity and its authorizations.